Michelle Magorian

 Michelle Magorian (born 6 November 1947) is an English author of children's books.
-She is best known for her first novel, Goodnight Mister Tom, which won the 1982 Guardian Prize for British children's books and has been adapted several times for screen or stage.
-Two other well-known works are Back Home and A Little Love Song.
-She resides in Petersfield, Hampshire.
+She is best known for her second novel, Goodnight Mister Tom, which won the 1982 Guardian Prize for British children's books.
+The novel has been adapted multiple times for screen and stage.
+Her other well-known works are Back Home and A Little Love Song.
+Magorian resides in Petersfield, Hampshire.

 Biography

-Michelle Magorian was born in Portsmouth, Hampshire, and is of Armenian descent.
-She lived in Singapore and Australia from age seven to nine.
+Michelle Magorian was born in Portsmouth, Hampshire, and is of Irish descent, her father William Magorian being from County Down, Ireland She lived in Singapore and Australia from age seven to nine.
 As a child she spent as much time as possible in the Kings Theatre, Southsea.

 Her ambition was always to become an actress.
 After three years of study at the Rose Bruford College of Speech and Drama, she spent two years at Marcel Marceau's L'école Internationale de Mime in Paris.
 From there she launched into a professional acting career and spent a few years touring all over the country - from Scotland to Devon and then Yorkshire - working in repertory companies, taking any part she could.
 Michelle's worst stage part was playing Orinoco in The Wombles musical.
 All this time she had been secretly writing stories.
 When she was 24 she became interested in children's books, and decided to write one herself.